How to Interview Someone for a Job in 7 Steps (+ Free Checklist)

 Job Offer Letter

 The offer letter is the communication you send to your top-choice candidate.
-It likely will include a start date, salary range, and benefits information as well as a little bit about your company and culture (to entice the job seeker to say “yes”).
+It typically includes a start date, salary range, and benefits information, as well as a little bit about your company and culture (to entice the job seeker to say “yes”).
 You may choose to initially offer the job to your top candidate via phone or video call, but, ultimately, to seal the deal, it’s best to document your job offer in writing.

 Rejection Letter